Gems TV (UK): Jewellery Maker

 Jewellery Maker was the first new sister channel since Gems TV and Rocks TV merged.
 The channel was launched on 1 May 2010, selling jewellery-making kits at fixed prices, the first channel of its kind in the UK.
-As of 2013 the channel was broadcast live from 9am to 1pm and 5pm to 9pm daily, with its shows rebroadcast during its downtime.
-From February 2014, Jewellery Maker now has three shows a day the morning show 9am -1 pm the designer inspirations show 1pm -5 pm and the evening show 5pm-9pm, designer inspirations are repeated throughout the night from 9pm -09.00am or you can watch the shows on YouTube along with having a channel on the same site.
+As of 2013 the channel was broadcast live from 9 am to 1 pm and 5 pm to 9 pm daily, with its shows rebroadcast during its downtime.
+From February 2014, Jewellery Maker now has three shows a day the morning show 9 am -1 pm the designer inspirations show 1 pm -5 pm and the evening show 5 pm-9 pm, designer inspirations are repeated throughout the night from 9 pm -09.00 am or you can watch the shows on YouTube along with having a channel on the same site.

-In 2022, the channel is broadcast part-time on Freeview channel 71 between 8am and 1pm (which will become Freeview channel 72 on 26 January 2022) with the programming continuing on Shopping Quarter until Gemporia Lifestyle comes on air.
+In 2022, the channel is broadcast part-time on Freeview channel 71 between 8 am and 1 pm (which will become Freeview channel 72 on 26 January 2022) with the programming continuing on Shopping Quarter until Gemporia Lifestyle comes on air.

 Gemporia Lifestyle

-Gemporia Lifestyle was launched on 8 July 2020 and can be found as a segment on the Shopping Quarter service run by The Gemporia Partnership on Freeview channel 72 (which will become Freeview channel 73 on 26 January 2022) from 5pm each night The channel features presenters such as Hattie Greenwood, Kati Elliott and Toby Cavill selling homeware, fashion and beauty products as well as Gemporia founder Steve Bennett who sells products such as shampoos, pet care and vitamins.
+Gemporia Lifestyle was launched on 8 July 2020 and can be found as a segment on the Shopping Quarter service run by The Gemporia Partnership on Freeview channel 72 (which will become Freeview channel 73 on 26 January 2022) from 5 pm each night The channel features presenters such as Hattie Greenwood, Kati Elliott and Toby Cavill selling homeware, fashion and beauty products as well as Gemporia founder Steve Bennett who sells products such as shampoos, pet care and vitamins.

 Gem Collector

 Gem Collector was launched on 8 October 2010.
-The channel shared the same studio as Jewellery Maker and broadcast live reverse auctions of loose gemstones between 7pm and 12am daily.
+The channel shared the same studio as Jewellery Maker and broadcast live reverse auctions of loose gemstones between 7 pm and 12 am daily.
 Like Jewellery Maker, it was the first channel of its kind in the UK.

 On 31 December 2010, Gem Collector ceased broadcasting as a separate channel and merged with Rocks TV to create Gems TV Extra, which relaunched on 2 January 2011.
 The Gem Collector brand is still used on Gems TV Extra for branded hour programmes.

 Under the former management and ownership of Gems TV Holdings, Gems TV did have 2 sister channels, named Gems TV 2 and often referred to as Deals Of The Day and, until November 2009, a second sister channel, Gems TV 3.

 As of January 2022, Gem Collector can be found as a part-time channel on the Shopping Quarter service.